fhinkel/PerformanceProfiling/slides/inline-cache.md

 ##  Inline Caches

-Fast path to quickly to quickly do a dynamic operation.
+Fast path to quickly do a dynamic operation.

 ICs can have different states: